tom-kerr/bookmaker/README.md

 Opens the editor for the selected project directory.
 Note that the processing must finish before one can edit the item.

-An illustration of three items that are undergoing processing:
+An illustration of some items that are undergoing processing:

 ![Processing] (/imgs/processing.png)